Bard

 Weapons: Simple Weapons, Hand Crossbows, Longswords, Rapiers, Scimitars, Shortswords

-Tools: three Musical Instruments of your choice
+Tools: two Musical Instrument types of your choice

 Saving Throws: Wisdom, Charisma